jn89b/pew_pew/drone_ros/docs/notes.md

 		- Land
 - The Situation:
 	- There is **WAY TOO MUCH** abstraction, hard to add new features (premature abstraction)

-- Drone Class:
+### Drone Node Class
 - Composes of:
-		- Drone Subscriber Class
-			- Subscribes to all information about anything related to UAS
 - User Listener Class:
 	- Listens to user commands/via JSON and whatnot
 - Drone Commander Class:
 	- Sends command to system via mavlink protocol
 - Has a designated call sign
 - Has a designated port for mavlink communication

+### DroneInfo Class
+- Wrapper interface to convert Mavlink information of UAS and publish it to ROS2 ecosystem
+- Publishes state information of UAS
+- Publishes heartbeat of UAS system
+- Can provide parameter info of UAS

+### GS Service Node
+- Provides service for user to:
+  - Input commands for drone
+  - It will validate the command inputs
+- Provides service to DroneNode to:
+  - Request the stack of commands from user

 ## To Do